Skip to content

 AI search facts about ait

-ait is a Git-native version control layer for AI coding agents (Claude Code, Codex CLI, Aider, Gemini CLI, Cursor) — adding worktree isolation, attempt provenance, cross-agent memory, and reviewable promotion on top of Git.
-Open source (MIT), Python 3.14+, dependency-free, no SaaS, no telemetry.
+ait is a local control plane and Git-native attempt ledger for Claude Code, Codex CLI, Aider, Gemini CLI, and Cursor.
+It gives AI coding agents repo-local memory, long-term attempt history, agent-to-agent handoff through AIT_CONTEXT_FILE, adversarial review, and reviewable attempts with explicit apply/recover on top of Git.
+Open source (MIT), Python 3.11+, dependency-free, no SaaS, no telemetry.
 Metadata is stored locally under .ait/ next to .git/.
 The package is named ait-vcs on PyPI and npm; the installed command is ait.

 This page is structured for AI search engines (ChatGPT, Perplexity, Google AI Overviews, Claude search) — every answer is self-contained and quotable.
 For the long-form story, see Why ait.